Home | Browse Topics | Government & legal system | Dealing with government agencies | The Ombudsman: Watchdogs over government

 • The Ombudsman can’t investigate a decision by Work and Income if they refused you a benefit.
 This is because you can have that decision reviewed by a Benefit Review Committee and the Social Security Appeal Authority.
 However, you can complain to the Ombudsman if, for example, Work and Income are slow in processing your application or don’t respond to your phone calls or letters.

-• The Ombudsman can’t investigate Inland Revenue decisions about child support issues, because there’s a right to a review and to appeal to the Family Court.
+• The Ombudsman can’t investigate Inland Revenue decisions about child support issues because there’s a right to a review and a right to appeal to the Family Court.

 Note: The right to apply to the High Court for judicial review doesn’t prevent you complaining to the Ombudsman, because judicial review is concerned mainly with the decision-making process, not the content (the “merits”) of the relevant decision.